Investor Relations

 3. Risks related to exchange rates

 The OKI Group is engaged in overseas business development and the production of key products, and is exposed to currency exchange risks that may be affected by political and economic conditions in Japan and abroad.
 As a result, the OKI Group's financial state, business performance, and cash flow may be affected.
-In response, the Group implements risk hedging through measures including forward foreign exchange contracts and offsets that address imbalances in positions held of foreign currency assets and liabilities.
+In response, the Group implements risk hedging through measures including forward foreign exchange contracts and married transactions to address imbalances in positions held of foreign currency assets and liabilities.
 The Group also refrains from speculative trading.
 Through these measures, the OKI Group strives to minimize the impact of foreign exchange.

 4. Risks related to fluctuations in financial markets and interest rates

 The OKI Group's interest-bearing debts are subject to fluctuations in financial markets and interest rates.
-Its total balance of long-term and short-term debts stood at 118.0 billion yen.
-Its debt/equity ratio was 1.2.
-Interest paid during this consolidated fiscal year was 1.9 billion yen.
+Its total balance of long-term and short-term debts stood at 110.0 billion yen.
+Its debt/equity ratio was 0.8.
+Interest paid during this consolidated fiscal year was 2.3 billion yen.
 Developments such as rising interest rates on funds borrowed or restriction on methods of raising funds in response to fluctuations in financial markets or in the OKI Group's credit rating may impact the OKI Group's financial state, business performance, and cash flow.

 With regard to debts, alongside measures like interest rate swap transactions, the Group strives to maintain sound debt levels.
 The impact of rising interest rates on the OKI Group appears extremely limited.